The Invisible Man (2020 film): Plot

 While awaiting trial, Cecilia is remanded to a psychiatric hospital, and at night hears a voice exclaim "Surprise".
-Later she learns she is pregnant.
-Tom offers to get her charges dropped if she agrees to "go back to him" and raise the child, implying that Tom helped stage his brother's suicide.
-He reveals Adrian tampered with her birth control to impregnate her.
+Later, she learns she is pregnant.
+Tom offers to get Cecilia's charges dropped if she agrees to "go back to him (Adrian)" and raise the child, implying that Tom helped stage his brother's suicide.
+He reveals that Adrian tampered with her birth control to impregnate her.
 Cecilia refuses the offer and steals a fountain pen from him.
-That night, she attempts suicide and lures out the invisible figure.
-When the figure tries to stop her, she stabs him repeatedly with the pen, causing the suit to malfunction.
-The security team arrives, but the figure incapacitates them before fleeing the hospital, with Cecilia in pursuit.
-To protect her unborn child, the figure instead threatens to attack those she loves.
+That night, she attempts suicide to lure out the invisible figure.
+When the figure tries to stop her, she stabs him with the pen, causing the suit to malfunction.
+The security team arrives, but the figure incapacitates them before fleeing the hospital with Cecilia in pursuit.
+To protect her unborn child, the figure threatens to attack those she loves.
 Cecilia races to James's house and finds the figure attacking him and Sydney.
 She shoots the figure dead but finds Tom in the suit.
 Police storm Adrian's house and find him alive, tied up and claiming that Tom held him prisoner.
 They conclude that Tom killed Emily as well, but Cecilia believes that Adrian set his brother up as the scapegoat for his crimes.

-To get Adrian's confession, a now exonerated Cecilia meets him at his house secretly wearing a wire, while James listens in from a few blocks away.
-She agrees to mend their relationship, but only if he confesses to killing Emily.
-Adrian insists that Tom was responsible, but claims that the experience changed his outlook on life and how he treated her.
-After Adrian says the word "surprise", Cecilia excuses herself.
-Moments later, the security camera captures Adrian seemingly slitting his own throat.
-Cecilia returns and calls 911, apparently distraught.
-Out of the camera's sight, however, she coldly stares at a dying Adrian and taunts him by returning the word "surprise".
-Cecilia leaves as Adrian dies on the floor.
+To get Adrian's confession, a now exonerated Cecilia meets him at his house for dinner wearing a wire, while James listens in from a few blocks away.
+She agrees to mend their relationship if he confesses to killing Emily.
+Adrian insists that Tom was responsible but claims that the experience changed his outlook on life and how he treated her.
+After Adrian says the word "surprise", hinting that he actually was the invisible man, Cecilia excuses herself to the bathroom.
+However, she equips his invisible suit that she previously hid and slits his throat, with the nearby security camera making it seem as if he committed suicide.
+After calling 911, she whispers "surprise" to Adrian, and he collapses dead.

 When James arrives, Cecilia confirms to him what the camera captured.
-He notices she is carrying the extra suit, but agrees to keep silent and allows her to leave.
+He notices that she is carrying the extra suit but agrees to keep silent and allows her to leave.